Mata Nui Online Game: Māori controversy

 The story and setting of Bionicle took inspiration from Polynesian culture and languages, with Māori language and influence being especially prominent through character names, myths, tribal symbols, and rituals.
 Māori representatives were not pleased with this, finding it to be inappropriate and a "trivialization" of their culture.
 Māori groups had taken particular offense to the use of the word Tohunga, which in the Bionicle story referred to the island's ordinary villagers; in the Māori language, the term referred to experts in a specific field.
 The Māori groups sought to have Lego remove these terms from the toy line and games.
 Lego denied claims of cultural appropriation, with spokeswoman Eva Lykkegaard noting that the company had not attempted to trademark any Māori terms and had only sought a trademark for the word Bionicle, which Lego had created.
 She also said that Lego had attempted to avoid interfering in Māori culture and had only used it as inspiration.
-However, Lego ultimately agreed to stop using Tohunga, along with several other words.
+Lego ultimately agreed to stop using Tohunga, along with several other words.
 References to the Polynesian gods Rangi and Papa were removed as the game was updated, while re-releases of Mata Nui Online Game removed and replaced "Tohunga" with "Matoran", along with the names for several characters.